-Here in the desert, sandal season is year round.
+Here in the desert, sandal season is year-round.
 Don’t allow an ingrown toenail to turn your toes unsightly so that you feel embarrassed to let your feet show.
-With proper foot care techniques you can usually avoid an ingrown nail.
+With proper foot care techniques, you can usually avoid an ingrown nail.
 Just remember to always take the extra time to really make sure you’re doing things the right way.

 Ingrown toenails are one of life’s annoyances.
 They can cause pain, redness, swelling, and, if left untreated, infection.
-Typically they are caused by poor foot care technique.
-When you trim your toenails always make sure that you are doing it straight across and then filing the nail down to your desired shape.
+Typically they are caused by poor foot care techniques.
+When you trim your toenails, always make sure that you are doing it straight across and then filing the nail down to your desired shape.
 Never cut in a curved fashion, or else you are setting yourself up for an ingrown nail.
-When you cut your nails like this it can cause the skin around the nail bed to grow over the nail.
+When you cut your nails like this, it can cause the skin around the nail bed to grow over the nail.
 Of course, there are other less avoidable reasons, including heredity and sustaining an injury to the toe.
 Your ingrown nail may also be the result of another condition, such as a fungal infection or black toenail.

 Photo Credit: Ponsulak via FreeDigitalPhotos.net